The Starmoth Initiative

 --Motto of the Starmoth Initiative.

-The Starmoth Initiative was born in Communal Space as an attempt to solve this problem by coordinating human exploration efforts.
+The Starmoth Initiative was established as an attempt to solve this problem by coordinating human exploration efforts.
 The Initiative is a cooperative organisation financed by a mixture of government subsidies and communal donations.
-Its primary mission is to provide an organized framework for human exploration by creating and enforcing standards for data collection, data sharing, ship rating and exploration protocols.
+Its primary mission is to provide an organized framework for human exploration by creating and enforcing standards for data collection and sharing, ship ratings and scientific protocols.
 Its secondary mission is to maintain an independent exploration fleet operating at the edges of human space.
-The two activities are intertwined: the Initiative's field experience provides invaluable feedback to the administrative and procedural side of things.
+The two activities are intertwined: the Initiative's field experience provides invaluable feedback to its administrative and procedural side.
+If a deep space traveller was to stumble upon a lone beacon around an unsettled star, there are good odds that it was set up by the Initiative as a reminder of its passage.
+The twenty-five Inyanga-class ships of the Starmoth Initiative have thus been the spearhead of many an attempt at crossing the uncharted void between galactic arms, and will continue doing so for as long as the organisation exists.

 All content in the Starmoth Blog is © Isilanka